bodeolukolu/GBSapp/ReadMe.md

 - [License](#License)

 ## Installation
-- Currently, GBSapp is only available for unix-based systems (i.e. macOS and linux).
+- Currently, GBSapp is only available for unix-based systems (i.e. macOS and Linux/UNIX).
 - Clone or download the Git repository to your desired folder.
 ```bash
 $ git clone https://github.com/bodeolukolu/GBSapp.git
 ```
 - Installation occurs automatically the first time you run the pipeline.
-- With the exception of R, all dependencies are intalled to a local directory within GBSapp.
+- With the exception of R, all dependencies are installed to a local directory within GBSapp.

 **Dependencies:**<br />